filecoin-saturn/L1-node/README.md

 [Filecoin Saturn Network](https://strn.network/).
 L1 nodes serve [CAR files](https://ipld.io/specs/transport/car/) to retrieval clients as requested by their [CID](https://docs.filebase.com/ipfs/ipfs-cids)s.
-Cache misses are served by Saturn [L2 nodes](https://github.com/filecoin-saturn/L2-node).
+Cache misses are currently served by the [IPFS Gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/) and in the future will be served by Saturn [L2 nodes](https://github.com/filecoin-saturn/L2-node).

 We're also looking for early L1 node operators to run L1 nodes and earn